-As a safety professional or the person in your organization responsible for employees working at heights, it is imperative that you understand each situation and determine what is required.
+It is imperative that you understand each situation and determine what is required for fall protection when working at heights.
 Find which standard is applicable, then create a safety plan around the work being done.

 When it comes to falling, you can never be too safe.